 Usability is a measure of the efficiency, effectiveness, and satisfaction with which a given product can be used by specific users to achieve certain goals in a specific context of use.
-If you have an application prototype, a mock-up or even a step-by-step plan for its creation, you can analyze the requirements and expectations of a good UX.
-The audit primarily verifies the usefulness of the product by checking among various elements such as information architecture, navigation or way of interaction between content and user.
+If you have an application prototype, a mock-up, or even a step-by-step plan for its creation, you can analyze the requirements and expectations of a good UX.
+The audit primarily verifies the usefulness of the product by checking among various elements such as information architecture, navigation, or way of interaction between content and user.
 One of the most appreciated methods to help determine which elements should be changed and tested from the very beginning is the heuristic evaluation.
 The advantage of this method is that it can be used even at a very early stage of work (even paper prototypes).
-The use of heuristic evaluation (before the product even reaches the first test users) will allow you to discover many bugs, and in later stages of work it will be easier to spot errors that need to be corrected.
+The use of heuristic evaluation (before the product even reaches the first test users) will allow you to discover many bugs, and in later stages of work, it will be easier to spot errors that need to be corrected.
 It is worth noting that the evaluation of an application or website may be based on several hundred variables that make up the evaluation criteria.
 The absolute basis here will be "10 Usability Heuristics" by Jacob Nielsen.
 This list was created in the early 1990s and although it has been updated with more explanation, examples, and related links, the 10 heuristics themselves have remained relevant and unchanged since 1994!
 As the author himself says:

 “When something has remained true for 26 years, it will likely apply to future generations of user interfaces as well.”

-You can find the 10 usability heuristics as print-ready PDF files on the Nielsen Normal Group website.
+You can find the 10 usability heuristics as print-ready PDF files on the Nielsen Norman Group website.
 Attaching them to a wall in a brainstorming room can be a pretty good idea.
 After reading the generalities, let's move on to the details.
-Here are specific examples of using the 10 usability heuristics in applications development process.
+Here are specific examples of using the 10 usability heuristics in the applications development process.